Meta-Property Graphs: Extending Property Graphs with Metadata Awareness and Reification: Pattern Matching Language

-Meta-nodes are a key concept in MetaGPML, defined as nodes to which diverse elements are assigned based on the concept of \substructure{}.
-This feature enables reification within the Metaproperty Graph, allowing for a more nuanced representation of complex relationships and structures.
+Meta-nodes are a key concept in \MGPML{}, defined as nodes to which diverse elements are assigned based on the concept of \substructure{}.
+This feature enables reification within the \MetaPG, allowing for a more nuanced representation of complex relationships and structures.

-Equation \ref{Semantics:meta-nodeWithVariableAndLable} demonstrates the matching of nodes with labels to patterns within their associated \substructure{}: \singlebox{Meta-node pattern matching:}{
+Equation \ref{Semantics:meta-nodeWithVariableAndLable} demonstrates the matching of nodes with labels to patterns within their associated \substructure{}: \singleboxs{Meta-node pattern matching:}{

-} The meta-node semantic definition involves a full join operation between two patterns divided by $::$ in the node pattern descriptor.
-Here, $\llbracket(x:\ell)\rrbracket_{G}$ represents a simple node pattern matching, while $\llbracket \pi \rrbracket_{G_n}$ is a pattern matching within the $G_n$ \substructure{}.
+} The meta-node semantic definition involves a full join operation between two patterns divided by \syntaxFont{::} in the node pattern descriptor.
+Here, $\llbracket \syntaxFont{(x:\olabel)} \rrbracket_{G}$ represents a simple node pattern matching, while $\llbracket \pi \rrbracket_{G_n}$ is a pattern matching within the $G_n$ \substructure{}.
 We define the semantics of edges in our model, supporting both directed and undirected edges.

-\singlebox{Edge pattern matching:}{
+\singleboxs{Edge pattern matching:}{